Freddy Gray

-Freddy Gray (born 10 January 1980), is a right wing British journalist, deputy editor of The Spectator and the primary editor of its US edition, Spectator World.
+Freddy Gray (born 10 January 1980), is a British journalist, deputy editor of The Spectator and the primary editor of its US edition, Spectator World.

 Early life

 Gray was educated at Bradfield College, an independent school in Berkshire, followed by the University of St Andrews.

 Career

 Beginning his career at Mizz magazine, Gray later moved on to work at the Catholic Herald.
 Later, he worked as a literary editor for The American Conservative.

 Gray was appointed as the deputy editor of The Spectator in 2014.
 He is the founding editor of the Spectators world edition and later spear-headed the introduction of its print edition.
 He expressed a desire that it should not contain any strong bias concerning the presidency of Donald Trump and eschew any attempt to exert influence over the future of American conservatism.

 Gray is the current host of the Spectators Americano podcast.

 Gray was a prominent ally of fellow journalist Toby Young during the controversy leading up to Young's resignation from his post at the Office for Students.